 - Men tend to need more romance and emotional connections to feel aroused and satisfied during a sexual encounter

 Strangely though, if you really look into the research of this culture you would find that men can orgasm as fast and easily as women when they masturbate, and the way men masturbate doesn't look a lot like how they have sex.
-Also, there has been no recorded case of a male orgasm (the defined physiological kind - not some oo-ey goo-ey emotional or spiritual definition of it) through "k-spot" stimulation, even though it seems like there are plenty of men - in porn and movies and stuff like that - that have them all the time.
+Also, there has been no scientifically and physically verified cases of a male orgasm (the defined physiological kind - not some oo-ey goo-ey emotional or spiritual definition of it) through "k-spot" stimulation, even though it seems like there are plenty of men - in porn and movies and stuff like that - that have them all the time.

 I was chillin' and illin' at a bookstore recently, and was drawn towards the Sex and Relationships section as is my tendency.
 For years, while researching for this movie, I've always checked up on this section.
 I figure I should check up on what the current advice is the ol' s-e-x.
 Actually I've never been too worked up about most of the info in those books - most of it's probably fine.
 I just want to check the part about intercourse and female orgasms.
 That's where I thought of writing this post - cause sometimes I get a little frustrated.
 These books and any other media on the topic (save for a select few long forgotten 70's feminist writings - post Masters and Johnson's Human Sexual Response but pre The G-Spot and Other Recent Discoveries about Human Sexuality) just don't have the labe (that's may new favorite term - using labe as in labia instead of balls.
 Lips works too.) to make the bold and accurate statement about female orgasm that needs to be made.